MikroElektronika/mikrosdk_click_v2/clicks/apc1sensor/README.md

     Delay_ms ( 1000 );
 }
 ```

+## Note

+> By default, the I2C communication interface is selected in the library,
+which is compatible with APC1001J sensor.
+If you are using an UART version
+of the sensor (APC1001U) refer to the apc1sensor_drv_interface_sel function
+description in order to properly change the interface selection in the library.

 The full application code, and ready to use projects can be installed directly from *NECTO Studio Package Manager*(recommended way), downloaded from our [LibStock&trade;](https://libstock.mikroe.com) or found on [Mikroe github account](https://github.com/MikroElektronika/mikrosdk_click_v2/tree/master/clicks).